RexBritto2005/Stitch/README.md

 **Stitch is for education/research purposes only.
 The author takes NO responsibility for how you choose to use this tool.
 Use only on systems you own or have explicit permission to test.**

 ## About
-Stitch is a cross-platform Python remote administration tool that allows you to build custom payloads for Windows, macOS, and Linux.
+Stitch is a Python remote administration tool optimized for Windows systems.
+While the core functionality supports cross-platform operations, this version is primarily configured for Windows environments.
 All communications are AES encrypted for security.

 ## Features
-- **Cross-platform support** (Windows, macOS, Linux)
+- **Windows-optimized** with cross-platform core support
 - **AES encrypted communication**
 - **Remote shell access**
 - **File upload/download**